 Know these three things to not outlive your money

-- How long you need the money to last;
+- Based on your health and family history, how long you suspect you need the money to last;

 - How much income you require;